DataDog/integrations-core/docs/developer/tutorials/snmp/profiles.md

     MIB: ENTITY-MIB
     name: entPhysicalName
 ```

 MIBs tables most of the time define one or more indexes, as columns within the same table, or columns from a different table and even a different MIB.
-Index
-value can be used to tag table's metrics.
+The index value can be used to tag table's metrics.
 This is defined in the `INDEX` field in `row` nodes.

 As an example, `entPhysicalContainsTable` in `ENTITY-MIB` is as follows:

 ```txt
 entPhysicalContainsEntry OBJECT-TYPE
 SYNTAX      EntPhysicalContainsEntry